AndriiHeonia/hull/README.md

-Hull.js - JavaScript library that builds concave hulls by set of points.
+Hull.js - JavaScript library that builds concave hull by set of points.

 ## Usage